top of page

 Connolly.png

 Sean Connolly is the Director of Sacred Music and Organist at Old St. Mary’s Church (Roman Catholic, Cincinnati Oratory) in Over-the-Rhine, Cincinnati, having returned to the area in 2022 after six years in the Diocese of New Ulm as Director of Music at St Mary’s Church in Sleepy Eye, Minnesota.
-He has seventeen years of professional experience as an organist and church musician, and holds a Master’s Degree in Church Music with a concentration in Organ from Concordia University Wisconsin.
+He has nearly twenty years of professional experience as an organist and church musician, and holds a Master’s Degree in Church Music with a concentration in Organ from Concordia University Wisconsin.

-Additional Executive Committee Members
+Executive Committee Members at Large

 Daniel Grotz